-The Essex North Shore Agricultural and Technical School is committed to maintaining school environments free of discrimination, harassment or retaliation based on race, color, religion, ancestry, national origin, age, or disability.
+The Essex North Shore Agricultural and Technical School is committed to maintaining school environments free of discrimination, harassment or retaliation based on race, color, religion, sex, national origin, gender, sexual orientation, gender identity, age or disability.

 Harassment, discrimination, and retaliation in any form or for any reason is prohibited.
-This includes harassment or discrimination by administrators, personnel, students, vendors, and other individuals in school or at school related events.
-Retaliation against any individual who has brought harassment or discrimination to the attention of school officials or who has cooperated in an investigation of a complaint under this Procedure is unlawful and will not be tolerated by the Essex North Shore Agricultural and Technical School.
+This includes harassment or discrimination by administrators, personnel, students, vendors and other individuals in school or at school related events.
+Retaliation against any individual who has brought harassment or discrimination to the attention of school officials or who has cooperated in an investigation of a complaint under this procedure is unlawful and will not be tolerated by the Essex North Shore Agricultural and Technical School.

-Persons who engage in harassment, discrimination or retaliation may be subject to disciplinary action, including, but not limited to reprimand, suspension, termination/expulsion, or other sanctions as determined by the school administration, subject to applicable procedural requirements.
+Persons who engage in harassment, discrimination or retaliation may be subject to disciplinary action, including, but not limited to reprimand, suspension, termination/expulsion or other sanctions as determined by the school district administration, subject to applicable procedural requirements.

-Non-Applicability of This Procedure to Sex Discrimination and Sex-Based Harassment) Allegations
+Non-Applicability of This Procedure to Title IX Sexual Harassment Allegations

-The Civil Rights Grievance Procedure shall not apply to reports of sex-based harassment or sex discrimination as defined under Title IX of the Education Amendment of 1972 and its implementing regulations ("Title IX") effective August of 2024.
+The Civil Rights Grievance Procedure shall not apply to reports of sexual harassment as defined under Title IX of the Education Amendment of 1972 and its implementing regulations ("Title IX") effective August of 2020.